-Financing activities provided cash of \$23.3 million for the year ended December 31, 2019.
-This was primarily due to the \$65.0 million in gross proceeds we received from Oberland Capital (Note 8) which was partially offset by \$37.2 million in payments made to terminate our credit agreement with HealthCare Royalty Partners.
-In addition, we made payments of \$2.2 million related to the royalty interest purchase agreement with Oberland Capital and we made principal payments on Curis Royalty's loan with HealthCare Royalty of \$1.8 million, and received \$0.1 million in proceeds from the sale of common stock related to our stock-based compensation plans.
+Financing activities used cash of \$23.3 million for the year ended December 31, 2019.
+This was primarily due to the \$65.0 million in gross proceeds we received from Oberland Capital which was partially offset by \$37.2 million in payments made to terminate our credit agreement with HealthCare Royalty Partners.
+For more information, see Note 9, "Liability Related to the Sale of Future Royalties," to our consolidated financial statements included in Part II, Item 8, "Financial Statements and Supplementary Data," of this annual report on Form 10-K. In addition, we made payments of \$2.2 million related to the royalty interest purchase agreement with Oberland Capital and we made principal payments on Curis Royalty's loan with HealthCare Royalty of \$1.8 million and received \$0.1 million in proceeds from the sale of common stock related to our stock-based compensation plans.